Dan Edwards

 Why organisations work with Dan Edwards

-- His creative business, 52 Stone Film, is built around employment pathways for underrepresented groups, which gives him direct operating experience of inclusion as a workforce outcome rather than a values statement.
+• His creative business, the Fibre studio space, is built around working creative communities, which gives him direct operating experience of inclusion and creativity as workforce outcomes rather than values statements.

 Biography highlights

-- Speaker at the SSAT Primary Conference 2021 on leading a school community through the coronavirus pandemic.
+• Speaker at the SSAT Primary Conference 2021 on leading a school community through the coronavirus pandemic; international training work includes The Sultan’s School in Oman.

 Biography